 One special educational partnership brings together all four Middle School grade levels.
 The Educational Partnership with Eagle Marsh-Little River Wetlands Project provides a dynamic collaboration in the restoration of local wetlands.
 The project incorporates hands-on scientific activity related to Canterbury’s science curriculum for each grade level, as students pursue answers and solutions to problems related to the wetlands.

 Eagle Marsh is a 716-acre wetland preserve in southwest Fort Wayne.
-Eight miles of trails allow students to access the preserve’s varied habitats of shallow-water wetland, sedge meadow, prairie, mature forest and young trees.
+Eight miles of trails allow students to access the preserve’s varied habitats of shallow-water wetland, sedge meadow, prairie, mature forest, and young trees.
 More than 200 kinds of birds and numerous other wild creatures have been seen here, among them bald eagles and 24 bird and two amphibian species endangered or of special concern in Indiana.

 At Eagle Marsh, students participate in hands-on, real-world applications of our science curriculum.
 Projects include water quality testing, ridding the wetland of Canadian thistle, examining healthy and unhealthy ecosystems, and planting milkweed to attract monarch butterflies.
 Data from experiments and testing is shared with the Little River Wetlands Project staff.
-These valuable, practical experiences and the school’s educational partnership with Eagle Marsh provide students with opportunities to develop their scientific skills while making a real difference for our important resource in their community.
+These valuable, practical experiences and the school’s educational partnership with Eagle Marsh provide students with opportunities to develop their scientific skills while making a real difference for this important resource in their community.

 Grade 9 - The Written Word

 Writing is a core life skill and a core part of the freshman curriculum.
 The ninth-grade writing experience includes some particularly distinctive elements that punctuate students’ English and World History classes.
 Students write 24 five-paragraph essays in English, and they learn to craft effective outlines and compose a scholarly research paper in World History.
 Students celebrate the written word orally through participation in Poetry Outloud, a nationally recognized program that helps them gain a strong appreciation for masterworks of poetry.
-Collectively, these experiences are foundational for work in grades 10-12, for college and beyond.
+Collectively, these experiences are foundational for work in Grades 10-12, for college and beyond.

 Grade 10 - Art, Architecture and the American Experience